ngs-docs/2016-bids-docker/README.md

 the instructions to install Docker.
 If you get to the end of the first step (`docker run hello-world` that is all you need!)

-As a backup, we will be using Amazon Web Services; please sign up for an account at http://aws.amazon.com/.
+As a backup for installation problems, we will be using Amazon Web Services; please sign up for an account at http://aws.amazon.com/.
 After creating an account, you should sign in to the Console and click on the "EC2" compute service (upper left); it may ask you to activate your account via a phone number.
-Note that Amazon Web Services will also be useful for people interested in exploring docker-machine!
+Note that an Amazon Web Services account will also be useful for people interested in exploring docker-machine!

 ### Code of Conduct